TrueBlocks/trueblocks-core/docs/content/data-model/accounts.md

 | priceSource      | The on-chain source from which the spot price was taken                                        | string    |
 | encoding         | The four-byte encoding of the transaction's function call                                      | string    |

 ## AppearanceCount

 The `appearanceCount` data model is used mostly by the frontend explorer application.
 It carries various information about the monitor data for an address.

-The following commands produce and manage appearanceCount:
+The following commands produce and manage appearancecounts:

 | Tools                                             |                                            |
 | ------------------------------------------------- | ------------------------------------------ |
 | [chifra list](/docs/chifra/accounts/#chifra-list) | list appearances for one or more addresses |

-AppearanceCount data is made of the following data fields:
+Appearancecount data is made of the following data fields:

 | Field    | Description                                               | Type    |
 | -------- | --------------------------------------------------------- | ------- |
 | address  | the address for this count                                | address |
 | nRecords | the number of appearances for the given address           | uint64  |
 | fileSize | the size of the monitor file containing those appearances | uint64  |

 ## Base types